IAmOZRules/Java-Lab-Crap/README.md

-# Java-Lab-Crap
+# Java Lab

-Some Random Java Lab Crap
+A list of all codes I completed for Java Lab sessions in college.